 The hunt is on- Father's Day is less than a month away and you need to get a present for Dad.
 Not just any gift though, one that expresses how much you love and appreciate him.
 Skip the ties and grilling tools.
 Try one of these 5 gifts instead.

 Dads work hard to provide for their families.
 Sometimes you only see your Dad for 5 minutes a day because he is off keeping food on the table and fulfilling his Priesthood duties.
 Let Dad know that all his hard work isn't going unnoticed.
 Sit down and write him a genuine letter of appreciation.
-Print out one of these free LDS inspired Father's Day cards to help you get started.
+Print out one of these free LDS inspired Father's Day cards to help you get started and remember, be specific!

 3. Cross off His To-Do List